CliMA/EnsembleKalmanProcesses.jl/docs/src/update_groups.md

 end
 observation = combine_observations(observation_vec)
 ```
-We define the update groups of our choice by partitioning the parameter names as keys of a dictionary, and their paired data names as values.
+Finally, we are ready to define the update groups.
+We may specify our choice by partitioning the parameter names as keys of a dictionary, and their paired data names as values.
 Here we create two groups:
 ```julia
 # update parameters F,G with data <X>, <X^2>, <XY>
 # update parameters h, c, b with data <Y>, <Y^2>, <XY>